plemeri/RandWire_tensorflow/README.md

 **Implementation Details**

-- I multiplied 0.1 to the learning rate in 50% and 75% of training phase rather than using half-period-cosine shaped learning rate decay.
-I'll add this later.
+- I used exponential learning rate decay.

 - I made an option `init_subsample` in `my_regime` and `small_regime` in `RandWire.py` not to use stride 2 for the initial convolutional layer since cifar10 and mnist has low resolution. if you set `init_subsample` False, then it will use stride 2.